edmundhhn/transformers-theory-and-practice/project/README.md

   - __Streamlines the Pricing Process__: Our tool can save time and cost for both parties in deciding what is the optimum price for a product

 - __Disadvantages__ :
   - __Accuracy__: Should not be taken as the final pricing agent.
 There is still a significant gap between the prediction and actual price.
-There is heavy variation of a price of an item even if its the exact same - information imperfection.
   - __Limitations of Data__:
       - Does not capture many aspects of a product that could impact its selling price, e.g. Seller reputation, age of item, rarity etc...
 Importantly, the image is not a part of the dataset which is a very critical identifier of item price
       - Historical data will not account/predict future trends
       - Data contains listings instead of actual items that sold.
-This includes items that did not sell too.
+This includes items that did not sell too, introducing inaccuracies and high variance to the training set.
   - __Limitations with Model__: A lot of our data is originally structured, which is somewhat under-utilized by a LLM such as BERT.

 - __Next Steps__ :